JuliaPy/PyCall.jl/README.md

-This package provides a `@pyimport` macro that mimics a Python `import` statement: it imports a Python module and provides Julia wrappers for all of the functions and constants therein, including automatic conversion of types between Julia and Python.
+This package provides a `@pyimport` macro that mimics a Python `import` statement: it imports a Python module and provides Julia wrappers for all of the functions and constants therein, including automatic conversion of types between Julia and Python and defining new Python classes from Julia methods.

 It also provides facilities for lower-level manipulation of Python objects, including a `PyObject` type for opaque Python objects and a